 The CoC has not established a maximum length of stay in ES.
-Subrecipients shall make every effort to ensure program participants are discharged from emergency shelter services only when they choose to leave or when they have successfully been obtained safe, permanent housing.
-Shelters should provide flexibility related to length of stay based on individual needs, recognizing factors that may necessitate a longer length of stay such as awaiting housing through the CoC's CARES process.
+Subrecipients shall make every effort to ensure program participants are discharged from emergency shelter services only when they choose to leave or have successfully obtained safe, permanent housing.
+Shelters should provide flexibility related to length of stay based on individual needs, recognizing factors that may necessitate a longer stay, such as awaiting housing through the CoC's CARES process.
 Shelters should maintain a housing-focused approach when working with participants.